varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

     Common Weakness Enumeration

 - List of common weaknesses present in software
-- More fine-grained then Owasp Top 10, but similar
+- More fine-grained then OWASP Top 10, but similar
 - CWE's often given as outputs from security analysis tools
 - Structured by:
   - Architecture concepts
   - Development concepts
-  - Research conepts
+  - Research concepts

 ## NVD